Huotes/CommitMaker/README.md

 Black holes are where God divided by zero.

 When Chuck Norris sends in his taxes, he sends blank forms and includes only a picture of himself, crouched and ready to attack.
 Chuck Norris has not had to pay taxes, ever.

+Nothing can escape the gravity of a black hole, except for Chuck Norris.
+Chuck Norris eats black holes.
+They taste like chicken.